Why Your Taxes Matter

 - Hiring a good CPA not only protects you, but it gives you peace of mind.
 Make sure you do your due diligence and research, and don’t be afraid to cross check or ask questions.
 You are the one paying so it is important you make the right investment for what you want to get.

 There are a number of tax deductions an individual can claim if qualified for.
 As athletes you are eligible for deductions that ultimately help lower your taxes as long as they are qualified deductions.
+Make sure you check with your CPA before you file.
 A few examples of tax deductions include:

 - Charitable donations